The evolution of velocity dispersion in the Sco-Cen OB association: Discussion

 Our work underscores the importance of identifying the substructure and age distribution within a stellar association.
 When populations within an association are mixed, which is often unavoidable when studying more distant regions, the observed velocity dispersion may be misconstrued.
 Even Sco-Cen, the closest OB association to Earth, was traditionally divided into only three subgroups with three different ages (see Appendix~\ref{apx:cluster-sample}).
 Thanks to \textit{Gaia}, we now know that Sco-Cen comprises more than 30 individual stellar populations, each with distinct motions and ages, and with relatively low internal velocity dispersions per cluster.

 For example, \citet{Comeron1998} reported line-of-sight velocity dispersions of up to 60\,km\,s$^{-1}$ for the Cygnus superbubble and up to 15\,km\,s$^{-1}$ for the Canis Major OB1 association.
 They interpret these values as evidence for energetic expansion during the formation of these OB associations.
-Although this scenario is qualitatively consistent with our findings, we measure a significantly lower velocity dispersion for the entire Sco-Cen region, around 4\,km\,s$^{-1}$.
+Although this scenario is qualitatively consistent with our findings, we measure a significantly lower velocity dispersion for the entire Sco-Cen region, around 4--5\,km\,s$^{-1}$.
 These relatively high velocity dispersions, reported by \citet{Comeron1998}, could be real or could be due to various factors, such as the selection of radial velocities, instrumental limitations, or treatment of outliers and contamination.
 A likely contributor to the discrepancy is the presence of binary systems.
 In more distant clusters, the observed sample is typically dominated by massive stars, which are more likely to be multiples, even with careful selection, and thus introduce additional dispersion in the measured velocities.

-Regardless of the differences of the final, total values of \sigdrei, we highlight in our work the importance of dissecting an association into stellar populations, with low velocity dispersions individually (of the order 1--2\,km\,s$^{-1}$) and with different ages.
+Regardless of the differences of the final, total values of \sigdrei, we highlight in our work the importance of dissecting an association into its individual stellar clusters, with low velocity dispersions individually (of the order 1--2\,km\,s$^{-1}$) and with different ages.
 This allows us to produce high-resolution age maps and study the evolution of velocity dispersion in detail (Fig.~\ref{fig:build-up}).
-We conclude that the relatively high velocity dispersion of an OB association is the product of mixing stellar populations within one region.
+We conclude that the relatively high velocity dispersion of an OB association is the product of mixing stellar clusters within one region.
 Still, the discrepancy in the measured velocity dispersions needs more attention in future studies.